cmsamaaa/govtech-tap-2023/README.md

 > **NOTE:** You do not have to import any database collections as seed data will be inserted when the database is empty.

 ### 3. Process Environment Variables `.env`
-To run the program, you must configure the process environment variables first.
+To run the app and unit test, you must configure the process environment variables first.

-You may do so by creating an empty file in the root directory and name it `.env`.
-The file should contain the following:
+You may do so by creating an empty file in the root directory and name it `.env` and `.env.test`, one for the production, and the other for the unit test.
+The files should contain the following variables:
 ```
 MONGODB_URI="mongodb+srv://<USER_NAME>:<USER_PASSWORD>@<CLUSTER_NAME>.mongodb.net/<DATABASE_NAME>?retryWrites=true&w=majority"
 PORT=3000